 Al-Jazeera journalist Abdullah El-Shamy after more than 100 days on hunger strike (Photo released by Abdullah El-Shamy's family)

-Three other Al Jazeera journalists – including an Australian national – who work for the network's English-language channel have been held in Egypt since December 2013.
+The trial of three other Al Jazeera journalists, who work for the network's English-language channel and have been held in Egypt since December, will resume on Thursday.